elmjonas/ACDB/database_v2/README.md

     - properties from database3DFT.pkl and structures1DLPNO.pkl, respectively
     - these are in the following format: structure_name | dG(298.15K) | dH(298.15K) | dS(298.15K)
+- binding properties:
+  - located only in the most outside folder
+  - binding_properties3DFT.txt and binding_properties1DLPNO.txt
+    - 1 lowest (DFT or DLPNO//DFT) Gibbs free energies of formation from database3DFT.pkl and database1DLPNO.pkl, respectively
 - ACDC results:
   - ACDC_NPF_rates.csv
     - ACDC simulation outputs (relevant only for specific articles)